Create your account

 Cosmichrome obviously had the goods, they had the market, but they were struggling.

 After getting amoCRM, the whole work process became much clearer.
 “Before we found a CRM for manufacturing, it was our secretary who would take care of all the inquiries in our shared mailbox and she already had a lot to handle,” Chris explains.

-“Now it’s mostly me who handles the initial messaging to people and assigning leads to which distributor,” he says, “So now it frees up her time to make quotations and get orders actually made and sent. amoCRM has really helped a lot in our whole way of working together.”
+The Cosmichrome team“Now it's mostly me who handles the initial messaging to people and assigning leads to which distributor,” he says, “So now it frees up her time to make quotations and get orders actually made and sent. amoCRM has really helped a lot in our whole way of working together.”